William Webb Ellis: 1895 investigation

+Following the investigation and the published report in 1897, the old Rugbeian Society concluded that Matthew Bloxam's account, written in 1880, was correct and placed a plaque on the Close in 1900 stating William Webb Ellis's actions originated the distinctive feature of the game in 1823.

 Alternative theories

 Caid

 One theory is that Webb Ellis was playing the ancient Irish game Caid, which was similar to Rugby.
 His father may have been familiar with this game as he had been stationed in Ireland as a soldier with the Dragoons.

-Jem Mackie
+James Mackie

+James Mackie (aka as Jen Mackie), a British politician and former Rugby School pupil is referenced in the 1895 investigation's published report of 1897 by his fellow Old Rugbeians as a great player.
+In a letter to the Investigation Thomas Hughes referred to Jem Mackie and practice of running in as follows: